usmanmughal11/i2c-library/docs/frameworks/vue-2.md

 ## Configuration

-You'll need to tell Vue to ignore Shoelace components.
+You'll need to tell Vue to ignore i2c-Library components.
 This is pretty easy because they all start with `i2c-`.

 ```js
 import { createApp } from 'vue';